superflash41/1INF35/labs/lab1/README.md

 ![windows](assets/windows.png)

-And here you can see the instance specs:
+And here are the instance specs:

 ![windows_specs](assets/windows_specs.png)

 End of the preliminary tasks.
-The following activities are in the laboratory report [L01.pdf](L01.pdf).
+The following activities are in the [lab's report](L01.pdf).

 ----
 # References